SickMyDucks/discord-quotebot/README.md

 ------
 * Sort of spammy (bigger guilds might not like you using this)
 * Only looks for quotes in the last 50 messages (if the selfbot can't find the message, nothing happens)
+* Currently only available on servers text channels, not DM channels

 Setup
 ------